A History of Modern Graffiti Typefaces - Part 6 of 6

 A graffiti style font is any font that can be used to create tags, throws or pieces.

 For many people, that statement won't mean much.
-For those unfamiliar with the graffiti art form & culture & it's traditions, drawing clear bouderies around a graffiti genre in type is admittedly more difficult.
-Clearly, most font websites, design blogs etc. do a very poor job of determining what IS a graffiti style & what IS NOT.
-The subject seems to boggle some minds so badly that the difficulty in defining "graffiti" seems to metastasize into a difficulty in defining a "font".
-This results not only in "graffiti" categories filled with fonts that have nothing to do with graffiti but also in lists of Photoshop & Procreate brushes being intermingled with clip-art, typefaces & hand lettering all labeled as "fonts".
+For those unfamiliar with the jargon or the graffiti art form (sometimes called "Style Writing") & the surrounding culture & traditions, drawing clear bouderies around a graffiti genre in type is admittedly more difficult.
+As a result, most font websites, design blogs etc. do a fairly poor job of determining what IS a graffiti style & what IS NOT.
+The subject seems to boggle some so badly that the difficulty in defining "graffiti" seems to metastasize into a difficulty in defining a "font".
+This results, not only in "graffiti" categories filled with fonts that don't look like graffiti but also in lists of Photoshop & Procreate brushes being intermingled with clip-art, typefaces & hand lettering all labeled as "fonts".

 I know a graffiti style when I see it.
 Many do.
 For those who might not, I'll do my best to intelligibly "define the kinds of material I understand to be embraced within that shorthand description".

-Certainly any font designed to look like it was hastily scrawled onto a surface before someone catches you could be called graffiti but lets dismiss the basic, dictionry definition of the word "graffiti" for a moment & assume we're talking about the modern art form of Graffiti Writing, tags, pieces, throws etc..
-Let's also assume that when we say "font" we're talking about actual typefaces, not just styles or even alphabets that someone designed.
+Certainly any font designed to look like it was hastily scrawled onto a surface before someone catches you could be called graffiti but lets dismiss the basic, dictionary definition of the word "graffiti" for a moment & assume we're talking about the modern art form of Graffiti Writring (or Style Writing), tags, pieces, throws etc..
+Let's also assume that when we say "font" we're using the modern colloquial definition... actual typefaces, not just styles or even alphabets that someone designed.
 Since there were no pre-digital, hot metal, graffiti typefaces, we're speaking specifically of installable, digital typeface software in formats like: PostScript, TrueType & OpenType, actual fonts that you can actually type with.

 The Graffiti Motif